telerik/winforms-docs/pageview/how-to/programatically-adding-pages.md

 {{endregion}}

 ## Adding Controls to RadPageViewPage

-Additionally adding other controls to a specified __RadPageViewPage__ programmatically, can be achieve by simply adding the
+Additionally adding other controls to a specified __RadPageViewPage__ programmatically, can be achieve by simply adding the desired coontrol to the Controls collection of the desired page, as shown in the next example:

-        desired coontrol to the Controls collection of the desired page, as shown in the next example:#_[C#] Adding controls_
+#### Adding controls

 {{source=..\SamplesCS\PageView\HowTo.cs region=addingControls}}
 {{source=..\SamplesVB\PageView\HowTo.vb region=addingControls}}